You know you want to watch it

 Films — Live-Action

-- Arguably, the entire work of Timur Bekmambetov, be it Russian- or Hollywood-era.
+- The works of Timur Bekmambetov, be it Russian- or Hollywood-era.
 He is fond of playing common film tropes unflinchingly straight — all while adding enough tongue-in-cheek remarks and intentionally over-the-top antics.
 As Anthony Lane put it in The New Yorker,

 How, for example, does [Bekmambetov] make a cup of coffee?
 My best guess, based on the evidence of the film, is that he tosses a handful of beans toward the ceiling, shoots them individually into a fine powder, leaves it hanging in the air, runs downstairs, breaks open a fire hydrant with his head, carefully directs the jet of water through the window of his apartment, sets fire to the building, then stands patiently with his mug amid the blazing ruins to collect the precious percolated drops.
 Don't even think about a cappuccino.